christianspecht/vba-helpers/readme-full.md

 **Important:** `VBAHelpersTests` needs to be a **class module**.
 The other two need to be **"regular" modules**.
 2. Add references to `AccUnit Access/VBA TestSuite` and `SimplyVBUnit Framework 3.0`.

+#### Updating the `.mdb` with the newest changes from the repository later

+Place the `.mdb` in the repository's main directory (the `.hgignore` file makes sure you don't commit it to the repo).
+Then run the `VBAHelpers_Import` function from the Immediate Window.

+*Note: `VBAHelpers_Import` will update **all** modules - this is what you want to use for VBA Helpers development.
+(There's also the `VBAHelpers_Update` function mentioned above, which updates **only** the VBA Helpers module itself.
+This is meant for other applications which are just using VBA Helpers as a dependency, not for VBA Helpers development.)*

 ### Coding Guidelines